Saturday, February 8, 2020

 "I made a conscious decision not to state Sam’s race in this series.
 I wanted readers to imagine her however they wanted and didn’t want the series to be pigeon holed or restricted in anyway.
 I can say that Sam and I share a lot of the same hopes, dreams and character flaws.
 However, I’m sure readers of other races may imagine her differently, and that’s fine with me."

-Which felt like a cheap cop out.
-Being black shouldn't be a restriction.
-If people don't want to read about a black character they probably don't want to read anything by a black author either.
+Which to me felt like a cheap cop out.
+Being Black shouldn't be a restriction.
+If people don't want to read about a black character they probably don't want to read anything by a Black author either.
 And it's not like her picture is not in the book or on her author's page on Amazon.
-And it felt a little like she decided to hide the character's blackness as not to make white readers uncomfortable.
+And it felt a little like she decided to hide the character's Blackness as not to make white readers uncomfortable.

 About Me